 The City of Alexandria and the Northern Virginia Urban League (NVUL) reached an agreement on December 31 for the City to purchase the Freedom House Museum in order to preserve and interpret this National Historic Landmark for future generations.
 The building, located at 1315 Duke Street, was once part of the headquarters for the largest domestic slave trading firm in the United States.
 From 1828 to 1861, five successive firms forced as many as 50,000 enslaved adults and children from the Chesapeake Bay area to the slave markets in Natchez, Miss., and New Orleans by foot or ship.
 The City plans to enlist partners to help us restore the building and expand the exhibits to tell the story of the domestic slave trade and those who were enslaved.

 Learn About Our Racial Equity Capacity Building Opportunities

-Allyship workshops: What does it mean to be an ally for racial equity?
-ACT hosted seven sold-out Allyship workshops in 2019 and will host a six workshops in 2020.
-The confirmed dates include: January 29, March 24 (for Board members only), and May 14.
-Additional dates will be announced.
-The Allyship workshops are led by Whitney Parnell, Executive Director and Co-Founder of Service Never Sleeps to learn more about how to use their areas of privilege to advance racial justice and what it means to adopt an allyship lifestyle.
-These one-day workshops will be open to individuals living in or serving the Alexandria community.
-If you have any questions or would like to be notified of future workshops, please contact email@example.com.
+Allyship workshops: What does it mean to be an ally for racial justice?
+ACT has hosted 7 sold-out workshops in 2019 and the next workshops will be held on March 24 and May 14.
+The Allyship Workshops, led by Whitney Parnell, Executive Director and Co-Founder of Service Never Sleeps, are designed to help you learn more about how you can use your areas of privilege to advance racial justice and begin your journey of adopting an allyship lifestyle.
+These one-day workshops are open to individuals living in or serving the Alexandria community.